Ongomobile/Ongomobile/README.md

 ### Hi there I'm Mike <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 Thanks for stopping by.
 I'm a frontend developer that is passionate about UI design that helps people.
-I am looking for a position where I can learn and grow with a team of cool people helping others.
+I am looking for a position where I can learn and grow with a team of cool people that help others.

 :seedling: I'm currently learning Vue and really liking it.
 My latest vue app [live app](https://window-counter.netlify.app/) see the [code](https://github.com/Ongomobile/vue-window-counter-app)